wellington-barreto/n8n-puppeteer/docker/images/n8n/README.md

 # Navigate to the correct directory
 cd n8n-puppeteer/docker/images/n8n

-# Ensure OpenSSL is installed
+# Check if OpenSSL is installed
-if ! command -v openssl &> /dev/null; then
+if command -v openssl &> /dev/null; then
+    echo "OpenSSL is installed: $(openssl version)" else
     echo "Error: OpenSSL is not installed.
 Please install it before proceeding." exit 1 fi